Notes with the power of Git.

 Will it really work offline?

 Yes.
 You can write, save, and view your version history with no internet.
-When you reconnect, GitScribe quietly catches your backup up.
+When you reconnect, GitScribe quietly brings your repository up to date.

 Do I need to know Git to use this?

-No commands, no terminals.
-GitScribe handles all of Git's complexity behind a clean note-taking interface - you tap "history," scroll through versions, restore one.
+No. GitScribe handles all of Git's complexity behind a clean note-taking interface - you tap "history," scroll through versions, restore one.
 That said, if you do know Git: your notes are real Git repos.
-Clone them on your laptop, edit in VS Code, push from anywhere.
+Clone them on your laptop, edit them in your favorite IDE, push from anywhere.
 GitScribe plays nicely with the world you already use.

 Is my data private?